Raychen0617/ML-/README.md

 # ML readme
-just some coding record for studing in course, Machine Learnign in NCTU
+just some coding record for studing in course, Machine Learning in NCTU